 The point when your GPS device shows that you have reached the cache location or within 15 feet of the cache.
 At Ground Zero, you are zero feet (or zero meters) away from the geocache.
 So when you see GZ in the geocache description then you know you are within 15 feet or so of the geocache.

 A hitchhiker is an item that is placed in a cache and has instructions to travel to other caches.
 Sometimes they have logbooks attached so you can log their travels.
 A Travel Bug is an example of a hitchhiker.

 A Mega-Event cache is an Event Cache that is attended by 500+ people.
 Mega-Events offer geocachers a day of planned activities.
 There are often several days of additional activities surrounding a Mega-Event.
 These large events attract geocachers from all over the world and are often held annually.

 Read & Watch our experience at the Geocaching HQ Block Party Mega Event

 A non-geocacher.
 Based on “Muggle” from the Harry Potter series, which is a non-magical person.
-Usually this term is used after a non geocacher looks puzzled after befriending a geocacher searching for a cache, or when a non-geocacher accidentally finds a cache.
+Usually, this term is used after non-geocacher looks puzzled after befriending a geocacher searching for a cache, or when a non-geocacher accidentally finds a cache.
 Geomuggles are mostly harmless.